k8ssandra/k8ssandra-operator/docs/content/en/tasks/backup-restore/_index.md

       # apiProfile:
       # transferMaxBandwidth: 50MB/s

+      # Use AWS CRT (Common Runtime) for faster S3 transfers.
+      # Only applicable for s3 and s3_rgw storage providers.
+      # useCrt: false

       # Number of concurrent uploads.
       # Helps maximizing the speed of uploads but puts more pressure on the network.
       # Defaults to 1.